bundickm/TL_Resources/Unit 2/Sprint 1/Day 4.md

 ## Warm-up
 Post the following in your channel:
 ```
 Please participate in the warmup posted in the main channel.
-Should you get done early and haven't already done so, read the training kit found here: <TRAINING KIT LINK>
+Should you get done early and haven't already done so, read the training kit found here: https://learn.lambdaschool.com/ds/module/recx5tdEUQYJZ5kHZ/
 ```